edasdemirlab/edasdemirlab.github.io/_pages/rforeverybody.md

 ---
-title: Projects
+title: R for Everybody
-permalink: /projects/
+permalink: /rforeverybody/
 layout: single
 # classes: wide
 ---

-This page is under construction.
+This page for "R for Everybody" project is under construction.